jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (iii) if an order made under the rules is not complied with; or (iv) unless an order made under the rules is complied with:
   (f) prescribe the forms necessary for the purposes of sections 215 to 221 and Schedule 14:
-  (g) apply, with or without modification, provisions of the District Courts Rules 2009.
+  (g) apply, with or without modification, provisions of the District Court Rules 2014.

 **Application for removal order**

 ### 215 Application for removal order
-(1) A territorial authority or constable may, without notice, apply to a District Court in the form prescribed in Part 8 of the District Courts Rules 2009 for a removal order requiring an owner or occupier of any property to remove or alter a fence, structure (whether or not forming part of a dwellinghouse or other building), or vegetation.
+(1) A territorial authority or constable may, without notice, apply to the District Court in the form prescribed in Subpart 4 of Part 20 of the District Court Rules 2014 for a removal order requiring an owner or occupier of any property to remove or alter a fence, structure (whether or not forming part of a dwellinghouse or other building), or vegetation.
 (2) Schedule 14 applies to applications made under this section.

 **Making of removal orders**